carlospalmaroldan/carlospalmaroldan/README.md

 My main duties involved developing java code on the server side to transfer data to and from databases.
 I worked as java back-end developer for Globant.
 My assignments have included projects for multiple international clients.
 I worked on developing chatbot platforms that connect to dialogflow or rasa to interact with users.
-Now working as a software engineer for Epam.
+Worked as a software engineer for Epam.
+Currently working as a Senior Java developer for Globant

 <!---
 carlospalmaroldan/carlospalmaroldan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.